CDHS Memo Series

 - Helps ensure clear and uniform administration of department-supervised programs across counties.

-An Information Memo provides important information for the counties that is strictly informational and timely.
+An Information Memo provides important information for the counties, or other state designated agencies, that is strictly informational and timely.
 Examples include announcements of grants that counties may apply for, posting of a Request for Proposal, a cancelled webinar or training, etc.

 To access current policy, operation and information memos, as well as archived memos, Agency Letters and Dear Director Letters, click the quick links above.